 PALM OIL FAQ

-Palm oil is the best option to ensure that the Nutella® product has the right texture and structure.
-Palm oil is flavorless, odorless and does not interfere with the taste of Nutella®’s other ingredients and, most importantly, it does not undergo hydrogenation, which produces “trans fats” that scientists have labelled as potentially harmful to health.
-Without palm oil, we’d have to use a mixture of other many other oils to create the consistency necessary for our recipe.
+Nutella® contains palm oil because it is the best option to ensure that the product has the right texture and structure, and because it does not interfere with the characteristic taste of the other ingredients.
+Most importantly, it does not go through the hydrogenation process, which produces “trans fats” that have been recognized by the authorities and the scientific world as particularly harmful to health.
+Many other oils would need to be submitted to hydrogenation to create the consistency necessary for our recipe.

 Nutella® is currently classified by the FDA as a dessert topping.
 It is completely safe to eat.
 The health and well-being of our consumers is Ferrero’s first priority.